KeWHs/dmetdata/HELP.md

 #### Formula Prediction Module

 * **Not Use MIST-CF.** If true, DMetFinder will not use MIST-CF to annotate formulas for the precursors.
-* **Disable Formula Prediction.** If true, DMetFinder will calculate the molecular formula for unknown metabolites which cannot be matched in MDF module.
+* **Disable Formula Prediction.** If true, DMetFinder will calculate the molecular formula for unknown metabolites which cannot be matched with metabolic transformation library.
 * **Formula Range.** The range of molecular formula prediction for unknown metabolites.
 The formulacalc module has an algorithm to generate a formula range.
-So, this is not necessary and the default value if "".
+Therefore, this is not necessary and the default value is "".
 If you want to specify the range, please write it in the form like "C0-12H8-16O0-2Cl0-1".

 #### MDF Module

-* **Try MDF Analyse.** DMetFinder will try to find the metabolite in the metabolic tranformation library.
+* **Try MDF Analyse.** DMetFinder will try to use MDF algorithm to confirm metabolite formulas matched with metabolic transformation library.
 * **Metabolism Pathway Combine.** Only 1 and 2 available.
 If set to 1, the program will only read the metabolism paths included in lib file and fragments annotated in previous module.
 And if set to 2, it will calculate the combination of different metabolism paths.
 * **As Main Scoring Weight.** Beta Option.
 Different weight scoring for DIA data.

 #### Scoring Module

-* **mDa Range.** The maximum tolerance of the absolute error of m/z.
+* **mDa Range.** The maximum tolerance of the absolute error of *m/z*.
 * **Peak Width.** The width(min) of the peak.
-* **Not Merge Close Peaks.** If true, the program will not merge the peaks with both similar m/z value and close retention time.
+* **Not Merge Close Peaks.** If true, the program will not merge the peaks with both similar *m/z* value and close retention time.
 * **Minimum Score.** The minimum score of the metabolite.
 All the metabolites with scores lower than this value will be filtered out.

 #### Structure Prediction Module